mjoshicodes/cpsc464-group1/README.md

 1. *data*: A synthetic master dataset that closely mirrors the dataset used to produce the original results.
 The real data is kept private due to patient confidentiality standards.
 2. *code*: Code in R and Python that can be used to train and run the model, as well as replicate the figures and tables from the main manuscript.
 3. *results*: Our replication of these results using the synthetic dataset, as well as new results generated from our new training label.
-4. *ibm-fairness*: Code setup for future work with the IBM fairness model
+4. *ibm-fairness*: Code setup for future work with the IBM fairness model.
+We first ran and tested an example from the IBM website, downloading all necessary packages and fixing compatibility issues, and then modifying their code to create a skeleton for our code once we process our dataset.

 ## Synthetic Dataset Creation